operator-framework/operator-registry/alpha/template/semver/README.md

 ### CLI Tool Usage
 ```
-% ./bin/opm alpha render-veneer semver -h
+% ./bin/opm alpha render-template semver -h
-Generate a file-based catalog from a single 'semver veneer' file
+Generate a file-based catalog from a single 'semver template' file
-When FILE is '-' or not provided, the veneer is read from standard input
+When FILE is '-' or not provided, the template is read from standard input

 Usage:
-  opm alpha render-veneer semver [FILE] [flags]
+  opm alpha render-template semver [FILE] [flags]

 Flags:
   -h, --help            help for semver